wintercms/docs/backend-lists.md

 <a name="custom-column-types"></a>
 ### Custom column types

-Custom list column types can be registered in the back-end with the `registerListColumnTypes` method of the [Plugin registration class](../plugin/registration#registration-methods).
+Custom list column types can be registered in the backend with the `registerListColumnTypes` method of the [Plugin registration class](../plugin/registration#registration-methods).
 The method should return an array where the key is the type name and the value is a callable function.
 The callable function receives three arguments, the native `$value`, the `$column` definition object and the model `$record` object.

     public function registerListColumnTypes()
     {